albertotavini98/visual_repurposing/README.md

 # Visual Repurposing
 This is a python repository meant to perform "visual repurposing", an algorithmic equivalent of what pop art exponents used to do: combine pieces of already existing art to create new art.
 It is meant to extract pieces of pictures and combine them on a background as to create visually stimulating images.

 There is also a notebook to automatically sync the images to an audio track and create edits with the pieces.
-Here you can see some of the results:
+Here you can see some of the results

 Random:
 https://youtube.com/shorts/y3PHcIbA6dc?feature=share
 https://youtube.com/shorts/eanKiusmeQI?feature=share